the-argus/func-godot-lightpass/README.md

 AssetLib > Plugins, and enable the addon by pressing the check mark.

-In any scene where you have a `FuncGodotMap`, you can now add (as children to the map node) `FGLOmniLight`, `FGLSpotLight`, and `FGLDirectionalLight`.
+In any scene where you have a `FuncGodotMap`, you can now add (as children to the map node):

+- `FGLOmniLight`
+- `FGLSpotLight`
+- `FGLDirectionalLight`
+- `FGLDecal`
+- `FGLWorldEnvironment`
+- `FGLAudioPlayer`

-These lights have an additional option on them: "Export all lights in this map."
+These nodes have an additional option on them: "Export all exportable nodes."
-Pressing this button will cause the light to find all of the other lights underneath the `FuncGodotMap` and write them out to the corresponding `.map` file, appending them as entities to the end.
+Pressing this button will cause the node to find all of the other nodes underneath the same `FuncGodotMap` and write them out to the corresponding `.map` file, appending them as entities to the end.

-After doing this, you will be able to see your lights in TrenchBroom (or a Quake level editor of your choice).
+After doing this, you will be able to see your lights, decals, audio players, etc in TrenchBroom (or a Quake level editor of your choice).
 You can edit lights equally well from within the level editor.

 ## WARNING